larsloQ/yours59_animate_span_exchange/readme.md

 Do not overuse this animation effect.
 The frontend-animations are simply done with `setTimeout` (and when repeated) `setInterval`.
 As we know these are not the most performant ways to animate things.
 But I think its ok for a couple of elements on the page.

 When you want the selected text-element to be a link, you have to set the link first, then the animation.
+This sometimes also leads to some strange issues in editor and frontend.
+I guess this is due to the 'aggressive' link-dialog (gutenberg).

 ## WP Plugin Info